bcapd7363q/laraLab/README.md

 If you discover a security vulnerability within `laraLab`.

-please send an e-mail to bikash dash UPI ID: `bcapd7363q@ybl`

-(mailto:radharbikashdash@gmail.com).
+E-mail: BIKASH DASH
+(mailto:radharbikashdash@gmail.com)

+UPI-id: BIKASH DASH
+(PhonePe:bcapd7363q@ybl).

 All security vulnerabilities will be promptly addressed.

 ## License